Homes and Places: A History of Nottingham’s Council Houses – 2nd edition

 About the Author

-Chris Matthews is a topographer, local historian and graphic designer who lectures at Lincoln University.
-He leads local history walks in the Nottingham area, and cowrote Towns in Britain with Adrian Jones.
+Chris Matthews is a topographer, local historian and graphic designer who formerly lectured at Lincoln University.
+He leads local history walks in the Nottingham area, and cowrote Towns in Britain and Cities of the North with Adrian Jones.